Evthron/blog/evthronblog/content/page/about/index.en.md

         params:
             icon: user
 ---
 Hello there!
-Reading a person's work is a good way to get a gist of his personality and hobbies.
-Maybe I can use this for ice breaking?
+I hope you can know more about me through reading this blog.

-I mainly posts my writings and gallerys.
+I mainly posts my writings and drawings.

-This blog is originally written in Chinese.
-I hope anyone can read it naturally without a translator so I rewrite the posts in multiple languages.
-It's for my own practice too.
-Feel free to compare the slight differences between languages if you know them.
+Originally, I write in Chinese but I hope anyone can read it without a translator so I often rewrite my posts in English.
+Feel free to compare the slight differences between the Chinese and English (and one more?) versions.

-You can subscribe to this blog even though this is just a website!
-This is made possible by using RSS, an "ancient" internet technology.
-Just copy the link of the "Wi-Fi logo" under my icon and paste it to your RSS reader.
-For phone you can use the open source Feeder and for browser you can use Feedbro.
+Even though this not a Youtube channel, using the mystic ancient internet technology "RSS", you can still subscribe to this blog.
+Just copy the link of the "Wi-Fi logo" under my icon and paste it to your RSS reader, like Feeder on phone and Feedbro on browser.